EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

 #### 3. _Calculate effective mass_
 Now that we have accurately determined the conduction band minimum, we can calculate the effective mass.
 This is done by fitting a quadratic form to a set of points around the conduction band minimum.
 Run the following command:

-    $ band-edge -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.847,0,0 si
+    $ band-edge -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.8458,0,0 si

 The mass refers to effective mass calculation and alat is the lattice constant (this can be found in the lmf output or in the site file).
-The lattice constant is needed to convert from units of 2&pi/a to
+The lattice constant is needed since the k points are given in units of 2&Pi /a.
+Here, the r gives the radii of the four clusters of points around the central point.
+The extra points improve the accuracy of the quadratic fitting.